castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

       OR me.realname LILE '?'
     : '%john%', '%joe%', '%joseph%', '%jess%', '%james%'

-The possible contents of the attributes argument are described in the following sections.
+We can also call functions, concatenate values and so on.
+The rest of this chapter will demonstrate more search conditions, and the possible contents of the second argument to `search`, for attributes.

 ## Choosing data to fetch

-A default `search` will fetch all the columns defined in the ResultSource that we're using for the search.
+A default `search` call will fetch all the columns defined in the ResultSource that we're using for the search.
 Note that the ResultSource itself does not need to define all the columns in a database table.
-If you don't need to use some of them in your application at all, you can leave them out of the Schema.
+If you don't need to use some of them in your application at all, you can leave them out of the class definition.

 You may want to reduce the set of columns fetched from the database, useful if one of them is a large blob type column and you don't always